germainkevinbusiness/PuppyAdoptionApp/README.md

 ![alt Third Screenshot of the app](https://github.com/kevingermainbusiness/PuppyAdoptionApp/blob/master/screenshots/puppy_adoption_app_flyer.png)

-## A look at how the detail scren looks on an Android Emulator
+## A look at how the detail scren looks on an Android Emulator with light and dark mode

 ![alt 1st Screenshot of the app](https://github.com/kevingermainbusiness/PuppyAdoptionApp/blob/master/screenshots/device-2021-10-07-135712.png)
 ![alt 2nd Screenshot of the app](https://github.com/kevingermainbusiness/PuppyAdoptionApp/blob/master/screenshots/device-2021-10-07-135316.png)